ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Technical Approach

 \subsection{Preliminaries}

-\textbf{RV Projection.} Let $\mathcal{A}$ denote LiDAR point clouds.
-We project each point $\mathbf{o}=(x,y,z)$ on the 360$^{\circ}$ scans in $\mathcal{A}$ via a mapping $\Pi: \mathbb{R}^{3}\mapsto\mathbb{R}^{2}$ to a cylindrical RV image $\mathbf{a}\in\mathbb{R}^{(6, h, w)}$ with height $h$ and width $w$ \cite{RangeNet++}.
-To cover more points, $h$ is set based on the number of rings for the LiDAR sensors, and $w$ is determined by the horizontal angular resolution.
-Each pixel in $\mathbf{a}$ is composed of the point coordinates $(x,y,z)$, intensity, range $||\mathbf{o}||_{2}$, and a binary mask (indicates whether or not a point occupies a pixel).
-The closest point to the sensor is chosen to represent the pixel if multiple points are projected to the same pixel location.
-Samples from the source domain $\mathcal{D}=s$ and target domain $\mathcal{D}=t$ are processed by the same operations.
-Note that the RV projections preserve the range information and the spatial correspondence for the LiDAR scans, \textit{e.g.}, the near-front and far-front points are projected onto the left-bottom and left-top of the RV images, respectively, which is a unique feature of the LiDAR representations.

-\textbf{Segmentation Network.} To extract features from $\mathbf{a}$ efficiently, we design a fully-convolutional network $\mathcal{G}$ with strided convolutions \cite{FCN} and skip-connections \cite{ResNet} as our backbone. $\mathcal{G}$ consists of seven stages (\textit{cf.}~Fig.~\ref{fig:framework}).
+The proposed ConDA framework consists of three major components as shown in Fig.~\ref{fig:framework}.
+Let ${A}$ denote a LiDAR point cloud.
+We project each point $\mathbf{o}=(x,y,z)$ on the 360$^{\circ}$ scan via a mapping $\Pi: \mathbb{R}^{3}\mapsto\mathbb{R}^{2}$ to a cylindrical RV image $\mathbf{a}\in\mathbb{R}^{6, h, w}$ with height $h$ and width $w$. $h$ is set based on the beam number of the sensor and $w$ is determined by the horizontal angular resolution.
+Each pixel in $\mathbf{a}$ consists of the point coordinates $(x,y,z)$, intensity, range $||\mathbf{o}||_{2}$, and a binary occupancy mask.
+Note that the RV projection preserves the range information and the spatial correspondence for the LiDAR scans, \textit{e.g.}, the near-front and far-front points are projected onto the left-bottom and left-top of the RV images, respectively, which is a unique feature of the LiDAR representations (Fig.~\ref{fig:concat}).
+To extract RV features efficiently, we design a seven-stage fully-convolutional network ${G}$ with strided convolutions \cite{FCN} and skip-connections \cite{ResNet} as our backbone.
 Since $h$ is much smaller than $w$, we only downsample the height at later stages.
-The segmentation head combines the upsampled output features from the last four stages for multi-scale feature aggregations.
-More details on our segmentation network are in Appendix.
+The segmentation head combines the upsampled outputs from the last four stages for multi-scale feature aggregations.
+Compared to previous RV networks \cite{SqueezeSegV3,RangeNet++,SalsaNext,3D-MiniNet}, our proposed $G$ offers a better trade-off between accuracy and speed, which is essential for LiDAR UDA.